+In need of some tips to help you convert these awesome templates into killer web development proposals?
 Below are some of the things to look up for in the web development proposal PDF template.

-The most challenging thing to do is to develop a proposal for a client you don’t know much about.
+The most challenging thing to do is to develop a website development proposal PDF for a client you don’t know much about.
 If you dare do so, you’re likely to end up with a generic document that won’t be impactful.
 You should, therefore, take some time to research information about your potential client.
 Get to know their business, target audience, competitors, and the potential of their industry.
 Because it’s a web development proposal you’re trying to come up with, also check the websites of their competitors.

 As a web developer, you definitely have some idea about design.
 You know how a bad design would kill even a website with great functions.
-The same applies to web design proposals.
+The same applies to web development proposals.
 The cover must look professional and attractive.
 If you’re going to rely on a web development proposal PDF template, you must only pick one that looks stunning.
 The design you present to your client should, however, not be too complicated.
 Most people are often put off as soon as they come across a complicated document.
 They wouldn’t read it.
 So, make it beautiful and simple.

 Most web development proposal PDF templates give meticulous guidelines on this.
 As a freelancer, you already know too well that no one is going to create a website if they don’t believe it’s going to solve a given problem they’re currently facing.
 It could be a weak online presence, lack of an online selling point or they just want to raise their reputation through a beautifully formulated and executed website.
-Get to know their problems and then give corresponding solutions to each of them in the proposal.
+Get to know their problems and then give corresponding solutions to each of them in the website development proposal PDF.

 Not so many people know just how massive mobile web traffic is and how it has grown over the years.
 In 2017, for example, mobile phones accounted for a marvelous 56.74% of all web traffic.
 Projections indicate that this figure will grow to more than 60% in the imminent future.
 In fact, in the biggest economies, the percentage of mobile traffic is about 80%.
 Who would dare ignore something such paramount?
-Check the web development proposal PDF template to see if it has any provision for responsive web design.
+Check the website development proposal PDF template to see if it has any provision for responsive web development.
 If this isn’t captured, ensure you rope it in and demonstrate to the client just how crucial this is.
-Responsive design could just be what wins for you the contract.
+Responsive development could just be what wins for you the contract.